ITfoxtec/FoxIDs/docs/language.md

 - Ukrainian (uk)

 A language can be selected with the `ui_locales` parameter in a OpenID Connect request.
 The language is otherwise selected based on the culture send by the browser.
 English is the default language if the requested language is not supported.
-The Foxids Control Client administrative site only supports English.
+The FoxIDs Control Client administrative site only supports English.

-The text translations are located in the embedded resource file ([EmbeddedResource.json](https://github.com/ITfoxtec/Foxids/blob/master/src/Foxids.Shared/Models/Master/Resources/EmbeddedResource.json)).
+The text translations are located in the embedded resource file ([EmbeddedResource.json](https://github.com/ITfoxtec/FoxIDs/blob/master/src/FoxIDs.Shared/Models/Master/Resources/EmbeddedResource.json)).

 **Language examples**